1. Where can I read more about you?

 Name something good about being a writer.

-I also enjoy the foreign editions of my books, perhaps because I lack the ability to read them.
+I enjoy the foreign editions of my books, perhaps because I lack the ability to read them.
 And I get to share an office with my dog.

 Something else?